w3f/polkadot-wiki/docs/maintain-guides-society.md

 `Rotation`: The time period that processes the membership application.

-`Challenge`: The time period to randomly select one of the members to defend his membership into the society.
+`Challenge`: The time period to randomly select one of the members to defend his membership in the society.

 `Pot`: Resource that is used to support the member of society.